 Below are most of my tasks during the project:

 The two games are educational adventure games and they were designed to be used in school environments.
 Their aim is to help teach children skills that improve their ability to handle emotions and identify values in order to help them deal with inter-personal as well as personal problems in and outside of school.

 Magis - The Magical Adventure is a game for 4th - 6th graders where the player becomes a wizard apprentice in a magical game world and is faced with fun and interesting challenges.
 The game is available as standalone browser version, on App Store and on Google Play.

 Magis - The Story of Rune Grove serves 1st - 3rd graders instead.
 Players uncover the events taking place in the magical worlds surrounding Rune Grove while helping the enchanted creatures that live there.
 The game is available as standalone browser version, on App Store and on Google Play.

 In my free time, I have been developing an RPG using Unity.
 The goal has been to find ways to build systems myself, instead of relying on plug-ins for the sake of learning Unity and C# more in-depth.

 At this stage I have finished designing the world, its history, factions, events and the story yet to unfold.
 In-engine I have completed the necessary system programming to facilitate playing the game, which includes everything from moving in the overworld to how combat progresses from both enemy and player sides.

 The current phase of production is finalizing the story progression logic and adding in whiteboxed prototype scenes for the overworld navigation to be possible.

-A playable prototype is available here, but please bear in mind that the game is still completely missing art assets at this point, excluding some placeholder art I've added to make things a bit clearer for debugging.
+Please bear in mind that the game is still completely missing art assets at this point, excluding some placeholder art I've added to make things a bit clearer for testing.